aci-ref/facilitation_best_practices/activities/10-assessment.md

 As an alternative to surveying individual ACI users, surveys can be administered to specific levels of users or select ACI project groups.
 As an example, the Center for High Performance Computing at the University of Utah implemented a yearly survey for Principal Investigators (generally tenure track faculty members), to gather data on their ACI needs and the impact of having these resources available at the institution.
 This provides ROI metrics, as well as data that can be used to set priorities on resources and services provided.

 As mentioned in the previous discussion of the Kirkpatrick Model, surveys are a quick and simple assessment tool for obtaining feedback metrics for training sessions.
-Among the ACI-REF project institutions, the most common way to solicit feedback about a training event is to ask general, open-ended, questions about what attendees liked or did not like about the activity, for example "*What did you find most helpful about the session?" (â€œList  2-3 things you liked about the session.â€) or â€œWhat parts of the session might be improved and how?â€* (â€œ*List 2-3 things about the session you would improve and how.â€)* This approach results in feedback that is specific and helpful for improving a training session.
+Among the ACI-REF project institutions, the most common way to solicit feedback about a training event is to ask general, open-ended, questions about what attendees liked or did not like about the activity, for example "<i>What did you find most helpful about the session?</i>", "<i>List  2-3 things you liked about the session.",i>, or "<i>What parts of the session might be improved and how?</i>",  "<i>List 2-3 things about the session you would improve and how.</i>" This approach results in feedback that is specific and helpful for improving a training session.

 For a give a quick measure of attendee satisfaction, a scaled rating can be useful.
-For example, the question "*From 1 (awful) to 5 (excellent), how helpful was this training?"* would be accompanied by five mutually exclusive (radio) buttons for selecting a response.
+For example, the question "<i>From 1 (awful) to 5 (excellent), how helpful was this training?</i>" would be accompanied by five mutually exclusive (radio) buttons for selecting a response.
 Finally, providing a â€œCommentsâ€ box is always a good idea, as it allows the attendee to elaborate on their opinion of the training, to highlight a portion that they found especially useful, or to make a specific suggestion on a way the training could be improved.
 Several sample surveys about training are also included in the appendix of this chapter.

 Links to the surveys can be provided as part of the training, and also be made available on the announcement for the training so that it is easy for attendees to provide feedback.
 If you require registration for training, participants can be sent a link to the survey.
 It should be noted that surveys given at different times following the training can be valuable in obtaining information about levels 3 and 4 of the Kirkpatrick model, i.e., the application and impact of the training.
 While surveys can also be used to gauge the learning (level 2) that occurred, this can perhaps be better obtained with the use of tests, described in the next section.